Dianqin-Sun/academic-website/content/project/cancer burden in China/index.md

 Dietary factors have been linked to several types of cancer.
 Little is known, however, about the role that the dietary transition has played in China's fight against cancer.
 To this end, we aims to estimate the proportion and number of diet-related cancer cases from 2010 to 2019 in China.
 Assuming a ten-year lag, we investigated diet-related cancer cases using the PAFs, incidence rates, and population data between 2010 and 2019.
 The effects of population growth, population aging, and diet-related incidence rates on diet-related cancer trends were derived using a decomposition method.

+**global patterns of cancer transitions: a latent class modelling study**